garten-cam/CGT-CV/README.md

-# Camilo Grcia -- Curriculum Vitae
+# Camilo Garcia -- Curriculum Vitae

+Repo to keep my curriculum and not have to search all my hard drives to find a possibly older version that I have to constantly update.